How We Work: Rivers and Bays

 Conservation that benefits local economies and our environment is also the impetus behind our partnership with the commonwealth to acquire land for the forthcoming Clinch River State Park and water trail.

 Increased access for paddling, tubing and fishing is already spurring excitement and fostering entrepreneurship.
-River towns such as St. Paul, home to two outfitters and a new hotel catering to outdoor adventurers, see nature tourism as vital to a more diversified and sustainable regional economy.
+River towns such as St. Paul, home to two outfitters and a hotel catering to outdoor adventurers, see nature tourism as vital to a more diversified and sustainable regional economy.

 Raising the Energy Bar